 The United States and Canada have one of the world's oldest and most effective environmental partnerships.
-The U.S.-Canada border includes four of the five Great Lakes, as well as many rivers and lakes, major airsheds, and migratory routes for wildlife species.
+The U.S.-Canada border includes four of the five Great Lakes, many rivers and lakes, major airsheds, and migratory routes for wildlife species.
 In addition, there are many U.S. Native American Tribes and Canadian First Nations residents whose culture spans the border.

 Explore our work on the U.S.-Canada border:

 Among the many environmental agreements between the United States and Canada, these stand out as most significant:

 Boundary Waters Treaty and International Joint Commission